 Advanced Distance Attenuation

 Distance attenuation of 3D sound sources plays has a big part in creating convincing soundscapes.
-While ADX2 can automatically manage attenuation of its Cues when they are set to 3D, using AISACs allows for the customization of the way the sounds will behave in the game.
+While ADX can automatically manage attenuation of its Cues when they are set to 3D, using AISACs allows for the customization of the way the sounds will behave in the game.

 Switching Sounds